Constraints imposed by the partial wave amplitudes on the decays of $J=1,2$ mesons

-Summarizing, in this work, we have studied the vector decays of the axial-vector, pseudovector, and pseudotensor mesons, and the tensor decays of the pseudotensor mesons.
-We have derived the partial wave amplitudes for these decays using the helicity formalism.
-We have demonstrated that the non-local interactions play a crucial role in these decays, and, except in the decays of the axial-vector mesons, where, contact interactions can reproduce the decay widths and the ratio of the PWAs up to a reasonable accuracy.
-The partial decay widths can be reproduced within the limits of experimental errors and theoretical uncertainties using our model.
-We also have estimated the mixing angle between the iso-singlets in the $J=1$ sector.
-The angle of mixing between the axial-vector iso-singlets agrees with the experimentally derived value.
-But, our model disagrees with the experiments in the pseudovector sector.
-We have also extracted the mixing angle between the pseudotensor and axial-tensor kaons.
-Even though we find that the mixing is necessary among these kaons, our estimate of the mixing angle is significantly larger than the earlier estimates.
-More experimental data can help us pin down the mixing angle with a better accuracy.
+In this work, we have studied the vector decays of the axial-vector, pseudovector, and pseudotensor mesons, and the tensor decays of the pseudotensor mesons.
+We have derived the partial wave amplitudes for these decays using the covariant helicity formalism.
+We have demonstrated that the nonlocal interactions play a crucial role in these decays, except in the decays of the axial-vector mesons, where, contact interactions can reproduce the decay widths and the ratio of the PWAs up to a reasonable accuracy.
+The partial decay widths can be reproduced within the limits of experimental errors and theoretical uncertainties using our approach.